How to use Web SDK

 checkMandatoryConsent();

 Your application should be fully functional at this point.
-Here are some recommendations for making it available for testing.
+You should test it thoroughly before putting it into production.
+Here are some recommendations for making it available for testing:

-Please make sure you use the Incode testing environment during your development process.
+Make sure you use the Incode testing environment during your development process.
 Using the Incode production environment may result in service charges in your account.
-Please contact us to know more about the service fees.
+To learn more about service fees, contact your Incode representative.

 Now that your identity validation app is complete, it's time to check the results of each onboarding.